 A memorable 404 error page will also help you retain your website’s professional look even during downtime.
 Moreover, you will get to enjoy the copious fun that comes with designing the best 404 page ever.

-This article created by our team at Amelia contains a few tips and tricks that you can apply right away to keep your website errors on a positive note.
+This article created by our team at Amelia (probably the best WordPress scheduler plugin) contains a few tips and tricks that you can apply right away to keep your website errors on a positive note.

 What’s a 404 error page?